esa/pagmo2/doc/sphinx/docs/python/tutorials/cec2006_gaco_benchmark.rst

 (user-defined problems) by pygmo in the class :class:`~pygmo.cec2006`.
 We now want to benchmark three user-defined algorithms.
 Since this is a constrained probelm, we need a UDA (user-defined algorithm) which can handle constraints.
 In this respect, we can make use of the pygmo meta-algorithm :class:`~pygmo.cstrs_self_adaptive` to allow the use of any UDA for constrained problems.
-Hence, we will benchmark the ant colony optimization algorithm :class:`~pygmo.gaco`, with this same algorithm and with the self-adaptive differential evolution algorithm :class:`~pygmo.sade`, both coupled with a self-adaptive constraints handling technique.
+Hence, we will benchmark the extended ant colony optimization algorithm :class:`~pygmo.gaco`, with this same algorithm and with the self-adaptive differential evolution algorithm :class:`~pygmo.sade`, both coupled with a self-adaptive constraints handling technique.

 In particular, we will make use of the three aforesaid UDAs on 6 of the 24 CEC2006 problems (namely, problems: 13, 14, 15,